 College and high school have to be pretty similar, right?
 You get up, you go to class, you hang out with your friends, you learn a ton of stuff…they’re basically the same thing.
 Or are they?

 College and high school may look similar on the surface, but look a little deeper and they are wildly different.
 In fact, the only real similarity is the furthering of your education.

 Your college experience will be deeper, richer, and potentially harder than high school ever was.
-But trust us – it will be totally worth it.
+However, and if you’ve picked the right school in Townsville, you’ll get great preparation for what college or university has to offer.
+And trust us – it will be totally worth it.

 Little Fish, Big Pond

 While some high schools have thousands of students, most will have significantly less than colleges.
 In high school, especially in your senior year, it’s likely that you’ll have an established friendship group, a routine, places you like to hang out, a favorite table in the cafeteria, and so on.
 You’re the proverbial ‘big fish’.